 We have now disaggregated the population totals from 5568 municipalities in Brazil into population estimates for 444215 enumeration areas (Fig. 4).

-We first want to check that the EA-level population estimates sum to the municipality-level population totals.
-To do this, we will aggregate the EA-level predictions using the geo_code
+We first want to check that the EA-level population estimates sum to the

-column to identify the municipalities that each EA belongs to:
+municipalities that each EA belongs to:

 # sum EA population estimates within each municipality